VarleenBiketi/VarleenBiketi/README.md

 - Experimenting with **AI integrations** to make everyday systems smarter and faster
 - Sharpening my **algorithmic problem-solving** and **system design** skills

-👀 Interests: Software Engineering, AI Systems,Networks, Cloud Computing, and Scalable Backend Development
+👀 Interests: Software Engineering, AI Systems, Networks, Cloud Computing, and Scalable Backend Development

 🤝 Open to collaborating on projects that use AI to improve how people work, build, or communicate